Galactic Geology: Probing Time-Varying Dark Matter Signals with Paleo-Detectors: Introduction

 In contrast to a dark disk, subhalos are a generic expectation of cold DM in standard cosmologies.
 The growth of DM halos is described by hierarchical structure formation~\cite{Jiang:2014nsa, vandenBosch:2004zs, Giocoli:2007gf, Gao:2004au, Dolag:2008ar, Springel:2008cc, 1974ApJ...187..425P} which results in a power-law halo mass function (the number of halos, $N$, per halo mass, $M$), $\dd N/\dd M\propto M^{-\alpha}$, with $\alpha \sim 1.8-2$~\cite{Hiroshima:2018kfv}.
 Any isolated {\it field-halo} contains a population of {\it subhalos}, whose mass function, spatial distribution, and density profiles are influenced by the tidal force of their host galaxy (see, for example, Refs.~\cite{Sanchez-Conde:2013yxa,Moline:2016pbm,Hiroshima:2018kfv,Ando:2019xlm,Wang:2019ftp}).
 Astronomical observations constrain the halo mass function down to scales of the order $M \sim 10^7\,M_\odot$ (see, for example, Refs.~\cite{Nadler:2019zrb,Schutz:2020jox,Nadler:2020prv,Mao:2020rga,Das:2020nwc,Maamari:2020aqz,Nadler:2021dft} for recent work); however, at smaller masses, $\dd N/\dd M$ is essentially unconstrained.
 The subhalo mass function at these small scales contains crucial information about both the DM model and early Universe cosmology~\cite{Stafford:2020ppr,Blinov:2021axd}.
-By using a series of paleo-detectors of different ages, one could be sensitive to transits through subhalos over the last Gyr, potentially probing the mass function in an unconstrained mass range and opening a new window to the cosmology of the early Universe.
+By using a series of paleo-detectors of different ages, one could be sensitive to transits through subhalos over the last Gyr.
+While we find the chance of detecting a subhalo encounter with paleo-detectors to be rather low (see Appendix~\ref{app:subhalo}) assuming a mass function arising from standard cosmology~\cite{Moline:2016pbm}, the mass function can be significantly enhanced by nonstandard cosmologies~\cite{Sanati2020,Halpern2015}.
+Thus the detection of a subhalo transit could not only probe the subhalo mass function in an unconstrained mass range, but also open a new window to the cosmology of the early Universe.

 Crucially, these two examples would lead to very different time-dependence of the signals.
 A dark disk would induce damage tracks periodically every $\sim 45\,$Myr, while a single subhalo encounter leads to all associated tracks being recorded practically at once, see Fig.~\ref{Fig:timevar}.
 The temporal dependence of either of these signals is distinct from the MW halo, which would induce tracks at a constant rate.
 While we focus on these two particular examples, the results are general --- paleo-detectors offer a unique and powerful tool to explore time-varying signals.
 As we will see, paleo-detectors remain sensitive to such time-variations for a wide variety of experimental scenarios and in the presence of modeling uncertainties.